Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 • Add to water: Add a drop or two of black pepper essential oil to a glass of water to enhance its flavor and improve digestion.

-• Take capsules: Put a few drops of lime essential oil into a vegetable capsule and swallow with water to boost your immune system.
+• Take capsules: Put a few drops of lime essential oil into a vegetable capsule and swallow it with water to boost your immune system.

 • Use in cooking: Incorporate essential oils like oregano into your favorite dishes for added flavor and antimicrobial benefits.
 Use sparingly; a single drop can be sufficient for an entire recipe.